AP FACT CHECK: GOP taps distortions to heap praise on Trump - KVIA

 EDITOR’S NOTE — A look at the veracity of claims by political figures.

-Associated Press writers Hope Yen in Washington and Amanda Seitz in Chicago contributed to this report.
+Associated Press writers Matthew Lee in Washington, David Klepper in Providence, Rhode Island, and Amanda Seitz in Chicago contributed to this report.

 Find AP Fact Checks at http://apnews.com/APFactCheck